We Need Volunteers in Our Schools to Help Children with Their Foundational Math and Reading Skills.

 - Workforce development is an economic development took and an anti-poverty, antiviolence strategy for our community.

-- Volunteers are needed in Champaign and Urbana public elementary schools to help the hundreds of students that need extra help to develop foundational reading skills.
+- Volunteers are needed in Champaign and Urbana public elementary schools to help the hundreds of students that need extra help to develop foundational math skills.

 - Volunteers who are fluent in Spanish and French are encouraged to volunteer at schools with dual-language programs.

-Application Deadline for the Spring iRead Program: January 27, 2025
+Application Deadline for the Fall iCount Program: TBD

 We can shape the future of our community by growing sucessful young children into successful adults or we can sit back and let the community shape itself.